scimusmn/gopro-fab/README.md

-# Fabric recipes for controlling the Go Pro Hero 3
+# Fabric recipes for controlling<br />the Go Pro Hero 3 Black camera

 Fabric recipes for controlling the Go Pro camera.